photoprism/photoprism-docs/docs/user-guide/sync/mobile-devices.md

 To sync photos and videos on your phone with PhotoPrism, you can use any app that supports WebDAV.

 !!! tldr ""
     You can disable WebDAV in the [advanced settings](../settings/advanced.md).
-Since it requires write permissions and authentication, the built-in WebDAV server is automatically disabled when running in [read-only](../../getting-started/config-options.md#feature-flags) and/or [public mode](../../getting-started/config-options.md#authentication).
+Since it requires write permissions and authentication, the built-in WebDAV server is automatically disabled when running in [read-only](../../getting-started/config-options.md#feature-flags) or [public mode](../../getting-started/config-options.md#authentication).

 ## PhotoSync ##